CaZual-T/CZT-Mega-Sync/README.md

 - It works by inputing a mega url, then downloading to the specified path.
 - One person needs a mega account so they can upload & share a folder.
 Then other users can use this tool to download that folder.
 - This is to help those none tech savy friends finally install those mods you always talk about!
-# Features
+# Features:
 - Auto Install/Detect Mega CMD
 - Auto Set Path & Manual Set Path
 - Browse Mods folder
 - Auto download and install mod folder to proper location
 - Progress bars, Log window.
-# How to Install/Use MegaCZT
+# How to Install/First time use:
 - Run the installer and complete the installation process.
 - Once installed, run the app as Administrator.
 - Click "Install Mega" and wait for the process to complete.